 Sergeant Overend has received from Brigadier General Edward M.Morris the Amiercan Soldiers' Medal for his couraguous action.

 This photograph shows him receiving the American Soldiers' Medal from Brigadier General Edward M. Morris.
 (IWM)

 The two pictures above show a pillbox on the Portadown to Gilford Road.
 It sits high in a field with a commanding view of the immediate area and is easily accessable however beware of the steep step down from the field to gain entry.

 In great condition and certainly worth a visit.
 On leaving Portadown look for Pattersons Garage then the pillbox is at the top of the field immediately to your left.

 Bann Bridge, Portadown

 This small plate can be seen on the Bann Bridge in Portadown.
-Unfortunately the Air raid Shelter cannot be accessed.
+Unfortunately the Air raid Shelter, the interior of which is shown below, cannot be accessed.